 For the AS Level, you will learn how to analyse how techniques produce meanings in texts.
 You will study one Shakespeare play, an anthology of post-1900 poems, and two novels; you will be examined on all of these, and also on a previously-unseen prose extract.

-For the A level exams, you will revisit three of your AS texts and will additionally study one play, one novel and one poetry collection, all post-1900.
+For the A Level exams, you will revisit three of your AS texts and will additionally study one play, one novel and one poetry collection, all post-1900.
+You will also be examined on a previously-unseen prose extract and on two previously-unseen poems.
 For coursework, you will study one further novel and will work independently on a text of your own choosing (negotiated with your teacher); you will write a 2500-word comparative analysis of these texts in their respective contexts.

 AS Literature is assessed by two examinations.
-A2 Literature is assessed by three examinations and one coursework essay.
+A Level Literature is assessed by two lengthy examinations and one Non-Exam Assessment.

 Most students will go on to study at university.
 Many A Level English students go on to take the subject at degree level; some choose to follow degrees in Journalism, Creative Writing and Media related courses.
 A Level English Literature is a very versatile subject to study and if you are considering going into employment after College, this qualification will demonstrate your ability to communicate at a high level of competency.
 The study of English is useful for a wide range of careers including the legal profession, teaching, the media, the forces and marketing.